filecoin-project/lotus/.github/ISSUE_TEMPLATE/sealingfailed.md

 The output of `./lotus-miner sectors status --log <sectorId>` for the failed sector(s).

-**Lotus storage miner logs**
+**Lotus miner logs**

-Please go through the logs of your storage miner, and include screenshots of any error-like messages you find.
+Please go through the logs of your miner, and include screenshots of any error-like messages you find.

 **Version**